sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Upload your file by dragging it into or clicking the CSV upload area.
 1. Once the CSV has populated, click **Next: Review CSV Upload**.

    A page appears displaying the data from the header row from of the CSV file.
-From the list you can select which custom field to associate to the data in the column.
-If there isn't a corresponding field, you can add a custom field.
+From the list you can select a custom field to associate with the data in the column.
+If there isn't a corresponding field, you can add one.
 Only the **Email** field is required to complete the upload.
 Skipped column headers are not uploaded and do not appear as custom fields within an individual contact's profile.

 1. Select **Skip Column** to omit data from the contacts list.
 1. Once you've gone through all of the headers, click **Save Contacts**.

-Once we have completed processing your new contacts, you will receive a summary notification email with the following information:
+Once we have completed processing your new contacts, you will receive an email to any addresses specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications) with the following information:

 * Total processed contacts
 * Number of new contacts